 - Aggravated assault

 - Custodial interference

 - Sexual assault

 - Privacy in communications

 - Theft of identity.

 The Montana Department of Justice runs a Crime Victim Advocates program, in which advocates can help victims recover property or restitution; explain court proceedings; provide crisis counseling, emotional support and guidance; inform victims of their rights; advocate to a victim's employer if a victim has to miss work because of a trial; and provide additional information and support.
-You can also contact Crime Victim Advocates by phone through the local affiliates listed on their website.

 For information on victims' compensation in Montana, visit the Crime Victim Compensation website or contact them by telephone at (406) 444-3653 or 1-800-498-6455.

 You may learn more about crimes by calling your local police department, sheriff's department, or district attorney's office.
 See our MT Sheriff Departments page for the contact information for your local sheriff's department.

 If you are a victim of domestic violence and have been charged with a crime, you can go to our Battered Women Charged with Crimes page.